Unemployment Drops To 6.9%, But Pandemic Surge Clouds Recovery

 Loading...

-Forecasters worry job growth may slow further, if a winter spike in coronavirus infections discourages people from shopping or eating out.
+Forecasters worry job growth may slow further if a winter spike in coronavirus infections discourages people from shopping or eating out.

 "They may pull back in a situation where suddenly the cases are everywhere," Federal Reserve Chairman Jerome Powell said Thursday.
 "That's a risk that we have as we go into the fall now and the cases spike.
 That could weigh on economic activity.
 One would expect that it would."